josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 Once the data is clean (or as clean as we can), it is time to move into running some numbers.
 Before writing more code, I took a piece of paper and asked myself a few questions about the race:

-* There are any interesting buckets/ clusters for age, race time, wave, country participation?
+* There are any interesting buckets/ clusters for age, race time, wave, and country participation?
 * A histogram for Age and Country would be nice to see
 * Describe the data! (median, percentiles, etc.)
 * Find outliers.
 [There is a way to apply Z-scores](https://www.investopedia.com/terms/z/zscore.asp) here?

 I decided to use [Python Pandas](https://pandas.pydata.org/) for this task.
 This Open Source framework has an arsenal of tools to manipulate the data and to calculate statistics.
 It also has good tools to perform additional cleanup if needed.

-So _how Pandas work_?
+So _how do Pandas work_?

 #### Crash course on Pandas